coinmetrics/fullnode/README.md

 Some fullnodes are special cases.

-* Rust-based nodes (Ethereum Parity): due to a sad state of Rust support in Nix, hashes of resulting packages must be hardcoded into corresponding `.nix` file, per version, for `cargoSha256` argument.
+* Rust-based nodes (Ethereum): due to a sad state of Rust support in Nix, hashes of resulting packages must be hardcoded into corresponding `.nix` file, per version, for `cargoSha256` argument.
 [The official way to calculate hash](https://nixos.org/nixpkgs/manual/#compiling-rust-applications-with-cargo) is to try to compile it with fake hash, and then take the correct hash from error message in the build log.